 This medicine is available only with a doctor's prescription.

 When you must not take it

-intravenous vincamine, a medicine used to increase blood flow to the brain
+intravenous vincamine, used to increase blood flow to the brain

 antibiotics such as intravenous erythromycin, pentamidine and sparfloxacin